I

 All such systems are subject to normal vulnerability scanning by WTS, both to validate the initial configuration as well as to ensure that a secure configuration is maintained throughout the life of the system.

-Administrators of such systems are responsible for verifying the results of vulnerability scans on a weekly basis, remediating any gaps identified by those scans, and updating build standards based on any configuration changes resulting from such gap remediation efforts.
+Administrators of such systems are responsible for verifying the results of vulnerability scans on a monthly basis, remediating any gaps identified by those scans, and updating build standards based on any configuration changes resulting from such gap remediation efforts.

 Alerts from security monitoring systems must be submitted to the Bank Card Committee for review.